mattja/nsim/README.md

 nsim
 ====
-Simulate systems from ODEs/SDEs, analyse timeseries.
+Simulate systems from ODEs/SDEs, analyze timeseries.

 Overview
 --------
-nsim is for systems in physics, biology and finance that are modelled in continuous time with differential equations. nsim makes it easy to define and simulate these (including proper treatment of noise in SDEs) and to analyse the properties of the resulting timeseries.
+nsim is for systems in physics, biology and finance that are modelled in continuous time with differential equations. nsim makes it easy to define and simulate these (including proper treatment of noise in SDEs) and to analyze the properties of the resulting timeseries.

 * Automatic parallel computing / cluster computing: For multiple or repeated simulations, nsim distributes these across a cluster (or across the CPUs